The Evolution of Natural Language Models: Understanding Their Impact on AI

 Today’s NLP landscape is dominated by transformer-based foundation models.
 Their success is driven by:

-Self-attention
+Self-attention mechanisms

 Large-scale training data and parameters